 My new home makes me feel happy and relaxed, and it helps me focus.
 Living in the space has forced me to declutter and live more simply.
 And it’s been a good exercise to direct interests for future projects.

 Thank you, Matthew, for sharing your renovation with us!

 When you’re ready to get started on your kitchen or home remodel, work with Sweeten to renovate with the best contractors.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation with Sweeten.

 KITCHEN RESOURCES: Laminate and douglas fir cabinets: Custom by general contractor.
 Hardware: Rejuvenation.
 Concrete countertops: Trueform Concrete.
 Ceramic backsplash tile: Mosa.
-Silgranit sink: Appliances Connection.
-Faucet: Appliances Connection.
+Blanco Silgranit sink: Appliances Connection.
+Kohler faucet: Appliances Connection.
 Pendant lights: Verner Panton.